kiankovskaia/HW-2/README.txt

 Contact me:

 I used tags <input> to place a form for a feedback.
 Visitors can enter name, email and message and submit a request.
 When you click on submit cursor becomes “pointer”.
 Input’s boarders were designed using border-radius.
 Also, I used pseudoclass when you click on input, it changes  color.
-For the button “submit” I used one of Bootstrap’s styles.pwd
+For the button “submit” I used one of Bootstrap’s styles.